bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 ![a view of the backplane, before routing the PCB](/images/ConnM/unroutedbackplane.png)

 Yeah, it's the most complex PCB I've ever designed.
 Doing this by hand would take weeks.
 It's also a perfect stress test for the autorouter.
 Using the [FreeRouting plugin for KiCad](https://freerouting.org/freerouting/using-with-kicad), I loaded the board and set it to the task of routing 16,000 airwires with a 12-layer board.
-Here's the result of four hours of work, with 712 of those 16k traces routed:
+Here's the result of seven hours of work, with 712 of those 16k traces routed:

 ![result of the FreeRouting plugin.
 It looks like shit.](/images/ConnM/freerouting.png)

-After four hours, the FreeRouting autorouter managed about 4% of the total number of nets. _These were the easy traces, too_.
+_These were the easy traces, too_.
 It would have taken hundreds or thousands of hours for the autorouter to do everything, and it would still look like shit.

 The obvious solution, therefore, is to build my own autorouter.
 Or at least spend a week or two on writing an autorouter.
 Building an autorouter for circuit boards is _the_ hardest problem in computer science; the smartest people on the planet have been working on this problem for sixty years and all autorouters still suck.